St34x/regulaite/docs/BACKUP_SYSTEM_USAGE.md

 ## ✅ Solution Implemented

-Your database backup and restore system is now fully implemented and ready to use!
+Your database backup and restore system is now fully implemented and integrated into the setup process!
 Here's what was created:

 ### 📁 Files Created
 - `scripts/backup-databases.sh` - Creates backups from running containers